Skip to Content

 • Staying on the toilet longer than necessary

-This hunched-over position actually causes unwanted and unnecessary pressure onto your pelvic muscles which results in your colon having to work harder to do its business.
+This hunched-over position actually causes unwanted and unnecessary pressure on your pelvic muscles, which results in your colon having to work harder to do its business.

-So, to sum up, the first reason, if you assume a hunched over position when you’re on the toilet and your legs fall asleep, it’s because your bad posture is causing a restriction of blood flow and unwanted pressure to be put on your spinal nerves, both of which result in your legs feeling like jelly with pins and needles.
+So, to sum up, the first reason is if you assume a hunched-over position when you’re on the toilet, and your legs fall asleep, it’s because your bad posture is causing a restriction of blood flow and unwanted pressure to be put on your spinal nerves, both of which result in your legs feeling like jelly with pins and needles.

 The second reason why your legs fall asleep on the toilet is a result of the first reason.